Villa on Eaton Square

 No analysis available

-I looked for any references to coin laundry, quarters, card-operated machines, or laundry fees.
-The remarks only discuss in-unit laundry, so there is no public evidence that community laundry is paid.
+I looked for any public remark indicating paid community laundry, including coin-op, card-operated machines, or laundry fees.
+The listings instead repeatedly describe in-unit washer/dryers, so there is no evidence of paid common laundry facilities.

 Current MLS data shows ASSIGN checked in 1/20 listings, and at least one set of remarks explicitly notes an 'assigned covered parking space,' while others reference a specific covered/secure stall, indicating that some stalls are deeded/assigned rather than all being floating/unassigned.